The most popular book the year you were born

 2018: 'Becoming' by Michelle Obama

-"Becoming" is former First Lady Michelle Obama's memoir, in which she discusses her early life and the experiences that led her to be the woman she is today.
+"Becoming" is former first lady of the United States Michelle Obama's memoir, in which she discusses her early life and the experiences that led her to be the woman she is today.
 From growing up on the South Side of Chicago to arriving at the White House, Obama's memoir is described as deeply personal.

 2019: 'Where the Crawdads Sing' by Delia Owens